 Limited Six County Application Opportunity

-The California Public Utilities Commission (CPUC) is opening a limited opportunity to submit last mile Federal Funding Account applications in six counties: Calaveras, Contra Costa, Inyo, Monterey, Orange, and Trinity.
+The California Public Utilities Commission (CPUC) is opening an expedited two-week limited opportunity to submit last mile Federal Funding Account applications in six counties: Calaveras, Contra Costa, Inyo, Monterey, Orange, and Trinity.

 Eligibility.
-The 2025 second application will open in the six counties with no Federal Funding Account grant awards in Round 1 of funding, which closed on February 20, 2025.
+This 2025 second application window is for the six counties that did not receive Federal Funding Account grant awards in Round 1, which closed on February 20, 2025.

-• Applicants may include unserved locations in adjacent counties with remaining allocation as part of multi-county projects.
+• Applicants may include unserved locations in adjacent counties, which have remaining allocation, as part of multi-county projects.

-• Project location and map data will also be submitted through the Broadband Grant Portal.
+• Project location and map data must be submitted through the Broadband Grant Portal.
 The applicant tool map will not be used for this application window.

 Objections.
-Information to support an objection is specified in Decision 22-04-055 and its Appendix.
+Information to support an objection to a project is specified in Decision 22-04-055 and its Appendix.

-• A notice will provide more information on the timing and process for objections, applicant responses to objections, and the submission of data in support of these filings.
+• A notice following the close of the application window will provide more information on the timing and process for objections, applicant responses to objections, and the submission of data in support of these filings.

 Resource Links